angular/angular/aio/content/guide/structural-directives.md

 <a id="one-per-element"></a>
 ## One structural directive per element

-Someday you'll want to repeat a block of HTML but only when a particular condition is true.
-You'll _try_ to put both an `*ngFor` and an `*ngIf` on the same host element.
+It's a quite common use-case to repeat a block of HTML but only when a particular condition is true.
+An intuitive way to do that is to put both an `*ngFor` and an `*ngIf` on the same element.
+However, since both `*ngFor` and `*ngIf` are structural directives, this would be treated as an error by the compiler.
-Angular won't let you.
 You may apply only one _structural_ directive to an element.

 The reason is simplicity.
 Structural directives can do complex things with the host element and its descendants.

 When two directives lay claim to the same host element, which one should take precedence?

 Which should go first, the `NgIf` or the `NgFor`?
 Can the `NgIf` cancel the effect of the `NgFor`?
 If so (and it seems like it should be so), how should Angular generalize the ability to cancel for other structural directives?